Average rating is 55% positive

 Solution

-The most popular form of Captchas are images with letters and numbers inside.
-The user is then to write in a separate form field what the image reads.
-To prevent spammers from using OCR software to read the image, the image is manipulated in different ways, that makes it hard to interpret for computers while maintaining readability for humans.
+The most popular form of Captchas are images that represent letters and numbers inside.
+The user is prompted to write in a separate form field what the image reads in a separate form field.
+To prevent spammers from using OCR software to read the image, the image is manipulated in different ways, which makes it hard for computers while maintaining readability for humans.

 If the user succeeds in typing what the image says, his content is posted to the website.
 If not, the action will be refused.
 It is common to allow a number of tries to enter the captcha text, as some captcha images are even unreadable to humans due to the strong image manipulation is has been exposed to.